Ariadna Scriabina: Death

 In November 1942, police arrested Arnold Mandel, a member of Armée Juive who was a friend of Knuts back from Paris.
 Mandel gave the name and address of Knut, but the underground learned about it through their informants, and when the police raided the flat they found no criminal evidence.
 Yet Knut fell under suspicion and was sent to Switzerland.
 Being absorbed into underground activities, Ariadna refused to join him, despite being pregnant.

 On 22 May 1943 she gave birth to Joseph, and in November–December sent Eli, Tatiana-Miriam and Joseph to Switzerland.

 By early 1944 Armée Juive was strong enough to form a separate Jewish Legion to help the Allied forces in the liberation of France.
-For this purpose, they met with British representatives in Marseilles and then in Paris.
+For this purpose, they met with British representatives in Marseille and then in Paris.
 However, when they sent two representatives to London, they were caught by Gestapo on the way to the Paris airport.
 Shortly thereafter, Gestapo arrested 25 activists of Armée Juive following the lead of their agent.

 On 22 July 1944, Ariadna had an appointment regarding the promotion of a new member of Armée Juive.
 She and her companion Raul Leon were ambushed by two milice agents, one of whom retreated for reinforcement while the other held the suspects at gunpoint.
 While waiting, Leon grabbed an empty bottle and threw it at the agent.
 The agent instinctively fired his machine gun in response, killing Ariadna on the spot.
 Leon managed to escape, despite being wounded in both legs, and later provided a detailed account of the event.